lambda-lambda-lambda/middleware/plugins/SwaggerUIViewer/README.md

 ## Swagger UI

-This can accessed by any routes by appending `?swagger-ui` to the URL.
+This can accessed by any routes by appending `?swagger-ui=html` to the URL.

 ## References